kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 -----------------------

-To use a transaction, an object of type ``r_Transaction`` has to be in­stantiated with an optional ``r_Database`` object as an argument (*not* thread-safe if the database parameter is not specified).
+To use a transaction, an object of type ``r_Transaction`` has to be instantiated with an optional ``r_Database`` object as an argument (*not* thread-safe if the database parameter is not specified).
 Transactions can be started either in read/write or read-only mode, committed, aborted, and checkpointed.
 It is important to note that all access, creation, modification, and deletion of persistent objects must be done within a transaction.
-In order to achieve maximal performance, read-only transactions should be used when­ever possible, i.e., when no update operations occur within this trans­action.
+In order to achieve maximal performance, read-only transactions should be used whenever possible, i.e., when no update operations occur within this transaction.
 Right now checkpointing is not supported.

 ::